Stephen-Ehiabhi/filmhub/README.md

 Fullstack website to download different kinds of movies from.
 It involves an admin page where new movies can be added and data about the website can be seen to run server

-## Appendix

-Please note this project is for educational purposes only.

 ## Badges

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)